kubernetes-sigs/kwok/site/content/en/docs/generated/kwok.md

       --manage-nodes-with-label-selector string        Nodes that match the label selector will be watched and managed.
 It's conflicted with manage-all-nodes and manage-single-node.
       --manage-single-node string                      Node that matches the name will be watched and managed.
 It's conflicted with manage-nodes-with-annotation-selector, manage-nodes-with-label-selector and manage-all-nodes.
       --master string                                  The address of the Kubernetes API server (overrides any value in kubeconfig).
-      --node-ip string                                 IP of the node
-      --node-lease-duration-seconds uint               Duration of node lease seconds --node-name string                               Name of the node
-      --node-port int                                  Port of the node
+      --node-lease-duration-seconds uint               Duration of node lease seconds --node-port int                                  Port of the node
       --server-address string                          Address to expose the server on --tls-cert-file string                           File containing the default x509 Certificate for HTTPS